Manaslu Circuit Trek

 Manaslu circuit trek local on the feild

-Continuing your journey, you’ll cross the Siyar Khola bridge and reach a junction where the trail branches off towards Tsum Valley on your right.
-After trekking further, you’ll arrive at Pewa and then Deng, your final destination for the day.
+On proceeding further, you cross the Siyar Khola bridge and reach a junction where the trail separates Tsum Valley on your right.

 Day 4: Deng to Namrung